oohlaf/python-whirlpool/README.md

 ## Usage

-This is the same interface as provided by the other digest algorithms in Python's hashlib.
+This is the same interface provided by the other digest algorithms in Python's hashlib.

     import whirlpool

     wp = whirlpool.new("My String")